COPYRIGHT © JANUARY 2001, ALL RIGHTS RESERVED. To obtain specific information regarding

 ----F.(P.) b. manchurica ------ The region of Manchuria (the largest subspecies).

-----F.(P.) b. minuta------------ The Philippines (the smallest subspecies).
+----F.(P.) b. minuta ---------- - The Philippines (the smallest subspecies).

 ----F.(P.) b. sumatranus------- Sumatra and outlying regions of the Indonesia basin.

-----F.(P.) b. trevelyani-------- North Kashmir to South Baluchistan, Pakistan.
+----F.(P.) b. trevelyani------- - North Kashmir to South Baluchistan, Pakistan.

-* The number of subspecies and their classification is much debated; THIS ISSUE HAS NOT BEEN RESOLVED AS OF 2007).
+* The number of subspecies and their classification is much debated (THIS ISSUE HAS NOT BEEN RESOLVED AS OF 2008).
 Further, there is some question regarding the Iriomote Cat of Japan.
 Some feel it is a subspecies, while others consider it a rare and separate species.
-Until more supporting genetic data is found, it is, in our view, a genetic variant belonging to the genus, "Prionailurus," and its "status" remains undetermined (although it is often listed in the literature as a subspecies of the ALC, as "Prionailurus bengalensis iriomotensis").
+Until more supporting genetic data is found, it is, in our view, a genetic variant belonging to the genus, Prionailurus, and its status remains undetermined (although it is often listed in the literature as a subspecies of the ALC, as Prionailurus bengalensis iriomotensis).
 There are also similar questions regarding the Tsushima Cat and other sub-genera of Prionailurus.

---The Abbreviation of subspecies, as presented in the scientific literature, is usually listed with a "lettered" prefix(s): -F. - felidae/felis (i. e, the cat family), -B. - bengalensis (species designation), -P. - prionailurus (its genus - as a "small Asian wild cat"); in most context, the "F" prefix is not needed.
-Such description, whether it is in "binomial"-or "trinominal"-form, is based on Latin (see Big Cats Online history and evolution section, which gives a short but concise account of taxonomy).
+--The Abbreviation of subspecies, as presented in the scientific literature, is usually listed with a lettered prefix(s): -F. - felidae/felis (i. e, the cat family), -B. - bengalensis (species designation), -P. - prionailurus (its genus - as a small Asian wild cat); in most context, the F prefix is not needed.
+Such description, whether it is in binomial-or trinominal-form, is based on Latin (see Big Cats Online history and evolution section, which gives a short, but concise account of taxonomy).

-* * It is noted, that "p. b. euptailura," is listed as a subspecies of the ALC by some authorities.
+* * It is noted, that p. b. euptailura, is listed as a subspecies of the ALC by some authorities.
 However, this is debated by wildlife biologists, and, to date, this issue has not been resolved by the scientific community.
 Nonetheless, this cat is endangered and is approaching extinction.
-The subspecies, "p. b. bengalensis," of India and Indo-China regions is endangered.
+The subspecies, p. b. bengalensis, of India and Indo-China regions is endangered.
 The current status of these two cats is according to the CITES listing (2008).

 TO TOP PAGE